m-hynek/discord-rustplus/readme.md

 #### Some planned features

 - teamchat sync (only sending is implemented)
-- search and sorting of inventories for !status
+- search and sorting of inventories for !inventory
 - !shops to see all player listings
 - allow toggling switches in intervals, with delay or toggle for X minutes